Robert Walls: Brisbane Bears

 Walls became the senior coach of the Brisbane Bears from 1991 to 1995.
 Walls replaced Norm Dare as senior coach of the Brisbane Bears.
-It took until the early 2000s for Walls's style of coaching to surface as a method that had become outdated, and criticised in the football and wider community.
-Walls would coach Brisbane Bears for 109 games (30 wins – 78 losses – 1 draw).
+It took until the early 2000s for Walls' style of coaching to surface as a method that had become outdated, and it became criticised in the football and fan community at large.
+Walls coached Brisbane Bears for 109 games (30 wins – 78 losses – 1 draw).

-It was revealed in the video "Passion To Play" that in Walls first year as Bears coach in 1991, as disciplinary action Walls authorised his players to don boxing gloves and beat 21-year-old teammate Shane Strempel repetitively in the head until he was severely bashed and bloodied after which Strempel quit playing football.
-Walls' coaching style was criticised about the incident by Kevin Sheedy who has several times questioned his credibility as a football coach.
+It was revealed in the video "Passion To Play" that, in Walls' first year as Bears coach in 1991, as disciplinary action Walls authorised his players to don boxing gloves and beat 21-year-old teammate Shane Strempel repetitively in the head until he was severely bashed and bloodied after which Strempel quit playing football.
+In a 2001 piece for The Age, Walls defended his action from ten years prior by saying that Strempel had been showing disrespect at the club.
+Per Walls' article:He needed to know that he had to pay a price for his indiscretions, and he needed to be given an opportunity to earn some respect.
+For 10 or 12 minutes, he sparred/boxed five or six different opponents.
+I stood within five metres of him throughout, ensuring that he was in a safe situation.
+There were to be no haymakers or round arms.Walls' coaching style was criticised, especially regarding this controversial incident, by Kevin Sheedy, who has several times questioned his credibility as a football coach.

-In his last season, 1995, he had been told after Round 15 that with 4 wins and 11 losses for the season, he would not be re-appointed for 1996.
+In his last season, 1995, he had been told after Round 15 that, with 4 wins and 11 losses for the season, he would not be re-appointed for 1996.
 But a major turning point in the season for the Bears soon came.
-In Round 16, against Hawthorn, Brisbane trailed by 45 points at 3-quarter time and ended up winning by 7, which remains a VFL/AFL record for the biggest 3-quarter time deficit turned into a win.
+In Round 16, against Hawthorn, Brisbane trailed by 45 points at three-quarter time and ended up winning by 7 points, which remains a VFL/AFL record for the biggest 3-quarter time deficit turned into a win.